-This form is used when we know a particular award is going to be funded, the Project Director needs to start spending the funds, but the agency has not yet sent the official award documents.
-This contingency fund acts an insurance policy to cover the expenditures in the event that the grant/contract is not awarded.
-This form is also used to “bridge the gap” between award years while waiting for the official award documentation for the next budget year to come in.
+Contingency Fund Availability Form (Office of Sponsored Projects) - This form is used when we know a particular award is going to be funded and the Project Director needs to start spending funds, but the agency has not yet sent the official award documents.
+The contingency fund acts as an insurance policy to cover the expenditures in the event the grant/contract is not awarded.
+This form is also used to "bridge the gap" between award years while waiting for the official award documentation for the next budget year.

 Why does the grant have to pay fringe benefits?

 CMS (Central Management Services) has determined that the employer's portion of fringe benefits must be paid by the granting agency when a person is paid from a grant.